sushil79g/Archetype_identification/README.md

 # Archetype_identification
 Looking at all the post made by the user in twitter, we in this project are intrested to find the archetype of the user within the list of archetype.
+For eg: either the user is book-loving person, tech-loving or so on.

 <h2>Example</h2>
  from archtype_user_identification.classify_user import classify_user</br>